R-Millager/asr4csd/python_for_asr_tutorial_day6.md

 *Use this guide whenever you want to process new files with the pipeline we have introduced.*

+# **STILL DO DO FOR THIS TUTORIAL PAGE:**
+1. Upload a finished .ipbyn file in the Git to allow users who want to just jump right in to upload.
+2. Create a link within this tutorial as well as a jump to step 4.
+3. Edit/correct step 5 and below.
+4. Add future notes - lags, model sizes, batch processing, etc.
+5. On to BatchAlign and the rest of the tutorial!
+6. Send to Suma and Hannah to test drive?
+Send to Isa?

 # **Getting Started: Set Up Your Virtual Environment**

 As with the previous step, we will begin by setting up your workspace and Jupyter Notebook to run all subsequent code.
 We will also take care of installing a few extra packages to smooth out our pipeline.